finos/datahelix/docs/GettingStarted.md

 The generator has successfully created 100 rows of random data.
 However, for this guide we want to create more realistic looking usernames.
 It is likely that the `username` field should only allow a subset of possible string values.
 If you don't provide any constraints, the generator will output random strings containing basic latin characters and punctuation.

-Let's assume you only want to generate characters between a to z for the `username` field; this can be achieved by adding a `matchingRegex` constraint for the field.
+Let's assume you only want to generate characters between a and z for the `username` field; this can be achieved by adding a `matchingRegex` constraint for the field.
 With this constraint alone, the generator will only output strings valid for the regex.

 ## Adding constraints

 The datahelix supports two different types of constraint:

--   [**Predicates**](UserGuide.md#predicate-constraints) - boolean-valued functions that define whether a given value is valid or invalid.
+-   [**Predicate**](UserGuide.md#predicate-constraints) - boolean-valued functions that define whether a given value is valid or invalid.
 -   [**Grammatical**](UserGuide.md#grammatical-constraints) - combine or modify other constraints including other grammatical constraints.

 We are going to use the [`matchingRegex`](UserGuide.md#predicate-matchingregex) constraint to restrict the strings produced by the `username` field.
 The `matchingRegex` constraint is an example of a predicate constraint.